firepress-org/assets_barbershop_demo/51_post_and_page/styling-see-what-markdown-can-do-for-your-content.md

 ---

-# Blockquotes
+## Blockquotes

-A chipotle is assigned based on the cuisine of medieval.
-Muffins, foods that were used widely in combination with variations.
-Combine that are harvested at that mysteriously rich, sweet and political changes for this cake.
+This is a placeholder text to give context.
+You are about to read words that won't make sense at THIS point cause a chipotle is assigned based on the cuisine of medieval.

-> A chipotle is assigned based on the cuisine of medieval.
+> Based on the cuisine of medieval.
 Muffins, foods that were used widely in combination with variations.
 Combine that are harvested at that mysteriously rich, sweet and political changes for this cake. <cite>— [HAL 9000](http://en.wikipedia.org/wiki/HAL_9000)</cite>

-And here’s a bit of trailing text.
+You are about to read words that won't make sense at THIS point cause a chipotle is assigned based on the cuisine of medieval.

 ---

 # Buttons

-You can insert many button's type thanks to [unicorn-ui](http://unicorn-ui.com/buttons/).
+You can insert buttons thanks to [unicorn-ui](http://unicorn-ui.com/buttons/) librairy.

-## My favorites
+### Our favorite

 <a href="https://play-with-ghost.com/live-demo-firepress-klimax1-for-barbershops/" target="_blank" class="button button-glow button-rounded button-raised button-primary">Live Demo</a>
 <a href="https://play-with-ghost.com/live-demo-firepress-klimax1-for-barbershops/ghost/" target="_blank" class="button button-glow button-border button-rounded button-primary">Admin Panel (credits below)</a>